semuconsulting/PyGPSClient/README.md

 - PyGPSClient processes all incoming GNSS data in 'real time' but, by default, the GUI is only refreshed every 0.5 seconds.
 The refresh rate can be configured via the `guiupdateinterval_f` setting in the json configuration file. **NB:** PyGPSClient may become unresponsive on slower platforms (e.g. Raspberry Pi) at high message rates if the GUI update interval is less than 0.1 seconds, though lower intervals (<= 0.1 secs) can be accommodated on more powerful platforms.

-#### <a name="transient">Transient dialog setting</a>

-- A boolean configuration setting `transient_dialog_b` governs whether pop-up dialogs are 'transient' (i.e. always on top of main application dialog) or not.
-Changing this setting to `0` allows pop-up dialogs to be minimised independently of the main application window, but be mindful that some dialogs may end up hidden behind others e.g. "Open file/folder" dialogs. **If a file open button appears unresponsive, check that the "Open file/folder" panel isn't already open but obscured**.
-If you're accessing the desktop via a VNC session (e.g. to a headless Raspberry Pi) it is recommended to keep the setting at the default `1`, as VNC may not recognise keystrokes on overlaid transient windows.

 ---
 | User-selectable 'widgets' | To show or hide the various widgets, go to Menu..View and click on the relevant hide/show option. |